rodekruis/CommunityRisk/README.md

 To install and set up MongoDB: follow Step 1 and 2 completely of the instructions on https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04

 ### Robomongo
 In PuTTY go to Change Settings > Connection > SSH > Tunnels > Add new forwarded Port.
-Set Source Port = 27020, and Destination = localhost:27017.
+Set Source Port = 27020, and Destination = localhost:27017 and click Add and Apply.

 Download, install and open [Robomongo](http://app.robomongo.org/download.html) in Windows (locally) for a GUI to access the objects stored in mongodb.
 Create a new connection with: